clestial/EduAdmin-WordPress/readme.txt

 == Changelog ==

+### [1.0.13]
+- Hide the course image, if there is no URL available.

+### [1.0.12]
+- JS-bugfix, the selector for the civic reg numbers should work on any field that has the correct class (and is not a template)

+### [1.0.11]
+- Bugfix with REST API, we don't need to pass the token now, so we can always get a valid token when needed.

 ### [1.0.10]
 - Rewriting the AJAX-API a third time.
 This time we use the REST API.
 - Increased performance overall by rethinking the localization-functions.